owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source1_image_5.md

 title: Image_№5_from_Source1
 media_type: image

-_title: The Penny Magazine, The Mocking-Bird, A Well-Conducted Factory
+_title: The Penny Magazine, The Mocking-Bird (page 3)
 description: An image of magazine page with a large print engraving image of a perched mocking bird in fron of a mountain.
 Two columns of text are below this image.
 The left column features the title "A Well-Conducted Factory."
-creator: Charles Knight, The Society for the Diffusion of Useful Knowledge
+creator: The Society for the Diffusion of Useful Knowledge
 _date: 1833
 rights: Public Domain
 type: Text